|Rewards Rating:||3.7 / 5|

 Other Notable Features: No foreign transaction fee, first 2 checked bags free, lost luggage reimbursement, travel and emergency services, baggage delay insurance, purchase protection, other Visa Signature benefits

 Southwest Rapid Rewards Premier Credit Card Review: More Details

 The Southwest Rapid Rewards Premier card makes it easy to rack up rewards in the popular and versatile Southwest Rapid Rewards airline loyalty program.
 There is a $99 annual fee, but this fee is more than made up for by the initial bonus points you earn when you sign up and meet a minimum spending requirement.

 Keep reading to find out everything about the Southwest Premier Card, the best ways to redeem your rewards and how to apply.

-The card offers a fairly large sign-up bonus of 40,000 miles for spending $1,000 in the first three months, which is on the high side for an airline card.
-Plus, you can earn 20,000 additional points if you spend $12,000 in the first 12 months.
+The Southwest Rapid Rewards Premier card offers a solid sign-up bonus, especially for an airline card: You’ll earn 40,000 points for signing up for the card and spending $1,000 in the first three months.
+That said, this is about half the size of the card’s previous offer offer of up to 75,000 points.
+The current 40,000-point bonus is worth around $640 in Southwest airfare.
 You can stretch those sign-up points further by opting for domestic flights along some of Southwest’s highly trafficked routes, some of which can be booked for as little as 3,500 points.